By using this site, you agree to the Privacy Policy and Terms of Use.

 7) Bake: Preheat, Steam, and Finish Dry

-Preheat a Dutch oven (or a stone/steel with a steam setup) to 260°C (500°F) for 45–60 minutes.
-Turn the dough onto parchment, score, and load.
+Preheat a Dutch oven (or stone/steel with steam) to 260°C (500°F) for 45–60 minutes.
+Score cold dough and load immediately.

 7 Pro Tips for Better Oven Spring and Crust in Sourdough Bread